Sustain the Change: Finance Transformation to Last

 Skills

-Design: monthly review after each close to identify improvements
+Design: A monthly review after each close to identify improvements

 Next, the team think about their Visual Management.
 Here are a few of the points they come up with: